-- 1. Must satisfy the minimum academic requirements (no more than 1 glass below a 60%) - 2.
+- 1. Must satisfy the minimum academic requirements (no more than 1 class below a 60%) - 2.
 Must be within the limits of the established discipline code (no more than 15 points) - 3.
-Must be within the limits of the established attendance code.
-(Less than twelve (12) absences or lateness combined) - 4.
-Must not have been absent more than 12 days in the school year prior - 5.
-No outstanding fines or obligations. - 6.
-Community service requirement satisfied (Seniors only) - 7.
-Family ID Registration is completed.
+Must be within the limits of the established attendance code (less than twelve (12) absences or lateness combined) - 4.
+No outstanding fines or obligations. - 5.
+Community service requirement satisfied (Seniors only) - 6.
+FamilyID Registration has been completed.

-A student who is found to NOT be in good standing will be ineligible for many privileges, including but not limited to the following: Homecoming, Prom, Graduation, Dances, Field Trips, participation in clubs, activities, and Athletics.
+A student who is found to NOT be in good standing will be ineligible for many privileges, including but not limited to the following: Homecoming, Prom, Graduation, Dances, Field Trips, participation in clubs, activities, and athletics.